kjell/mcn-2020-git-haiku/index.md

-In the sea-surf edge
+In the cicada's cry
-let us arrange these flowers
+perfumes her wings by floating
-Mogami River.
+With tears.